sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Browse Databricks Tables
 ===========================

-Fire Insights allows you to browse your Databricks databases & tables.
+Fire Insights allows you to browse your Databricks databases and tables.

 This document explains the detailed steps required to browse Databricks databases and tables.